-Where a School seeks to close a financially viable, successful, or strategically important programme for any reason, the recommendation should only be submitted after the Head of School has discussed the proposed course of action with the PVC for Academic Planning.
+Where a School seeks to close a financially viable, successful, or strategically important programme for any reason, the recommendation should only be submitted after the Head of School has discussed and documented the proposed course of action with the relevant Faculty Pro-Vice-Chancellor.

 4. Arrangements for current students

-• The standard of provision to current students must be maintained throughout their period of registration.
+• Confirmation that the standard of provision to current students will be maintained throughout their period of registration.

-• The previously stated learning outcomes of the programme must still be achievable by current students, even if the range of module choices is smaller because of staffing reductions.
+• Confirmation that the previously stated learning outcomes of the programme will still be achievable by current students, even if the range of module choices is smaller because of staffing reductions.

 5. Arrangements for prospective students

 1. All communications with applicants on these matters must be undertaken by the Admissions Office or equivalent.
 Applicants who have accepted offers should not be contacted until a closure/suspension recommendation has been accepted on behalf of Quality & Standards Committee.
 These applicants should then be informed of their options in regard to transferring their application to another programme within the University or to another institution.
 Applicants who have been made offers, but have not yet accepted them, may however be contacted at an earlier stage to be informed that a closure/suspension recommendation has been made.
 Such applicants should be told that the offer of a place is suspended until a decision has been made and will be withdrawn if the recommendation is accepted.
 UCAS should be notified by informing the University UCAS correspondent when the closure/suspension recommendation has been accepted on behalf of Quality & Standards Committee.